Riley Greene Player Props: Tigers vs. Marlins

 - The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in MLB.

-- The Marlins have a 4.11 team ERA that ranks 13th across all league pitching staffs.
+- The Marlins have a 4.11 team ERA that ranks 13th across all MLB pitching staffs.

-- The Marlins allow the ninth-fewest home runs in baseball (114 total, 1.1 per game).
+- Marlins pitchers combine to surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.